 You must be aware of not only local and federal laws in your jurisdiction but also those of where your website, app or service will be available.

-Many legal issues occur with companies because they violated the laws of a country where they are not incorporated but perform transactions.
+Many legal issues occur with companies because they violate the laws of a country where they are not incorporated but perform transactions.

-The purpose of a disclaimer is to avoid liability due to a user's misunderstanding.
+The purpose of a disclaimer is to avoid or limit liability due to a user's misunderstanding of your content.

-A Terms & Conditions Agreement (T&C) explains rules, conditions, and requirements regarding the use of your website or app.
-The Terms & Conditions addresses items like copyright protection, no tolerance policies against abuse and harassment, and non-payment of subscription fees.
+A T&C explains your rules, conditions of use, and other requirements regarding the use of your website or app.
+It provides information about topics like copyright protection, user-generated content, no tolerance policies against abuse and harassment, and how non-payment of subscription fees will be handled.